smokeballdev/api-docs/docs/documentation/g-Matters.md

         "contactId": "9aec5a99-be4d-441a-80c3-21dcb549dd5a"
       },
       {
-        // `id` is not required here if there is no existing vendors role item available
+        // Id is not required here if there is no existing vendors role item available
-        // `id` must be provided if the contact is being assigned to an existing role item "contactId": "728cb5aa-a9d2-46e5-b75a-149f6c4fae0b"
+        // Id must be provided if the contact is being assigned to an existing role item "contactId": "728cb5aa-a9d2-46e5-b75a-149f6c4fae0b"
       }
     ]